Mojave Desert Land Trust Headquarters

-Madena moved to the Mojave Desert from Los Angeles in 2016 for her dream job; managing MDLT’s Native Plant Restoration Nursery, Mojave Desert Seed Bank, herbarium, and living collections.
-She has over fifteen years of experience working with California native plants and has always had a fondness for desert plants.
+Madena has 20 years of experience working with California native plants and is passionate about growing plants and preserving the Mojave Desert’s native flora.
 Prior to joining MDLT, she was director of horticulture at the Theodore Payne Foundation for Wild Flowers and Native Plants, where she oversaw their nursery, seed program, bulb program, and living collections.
-As MDLT’s director of plant conservation programs, her focus is on restoring desert habitats, educating others about the importance of our diverse desert flora, and preserving this diversity for generations to come.
+As MDLT’s Director of Plant Conservation Programs, her focus is on operating MDLT’s native plant restoration nursery, conservation seed bank, and Mojave Desert Discovery Garden.

 Director of Communications